 Solubiliser Usage, Optimisation and Choice

 The required HLB to solubilise an oil is usually at the top of the scale, around 13-18.
 However, quite often single products work well for solubilisation, rather than a combination.
-Traditional liquid solubilisers, such as our Tween™ grades can be very effective, but we have also developed specific products that work very efficiently in some situations:
+Traditional liquid solubilisers can be very effective, but we have also developed specific products that work very efficiently in some situations.

 Solubiliser choice typically comes down to balancing the desired benefits – physical from, dissolution, natural/green criteria and most importantly performance.
 Surfactants in a formulation may also help to act as solubilisers, so this could help to decrease the number of ingredients in your formulation and may even avoid nasty hazard labelling.